 7. New business

 This is where recommendations are added, debated, and voted on.
-Worthy to note that most of the rules mentioned in Robert’s Rules of Order are applied in this part because the manual essentially organizes how debates and proposals are handled.
+It is worth noting that most of the rules mentioned in Robert’s Rules of Order are applied in this part because the manual organizes how debates and proposals are handled.

 This part of the agenda includes what progress has happened since the last meeting and new items as projects evolve.